ePages-de/epages-docs/_posts/2016/2016-03-17-team-orange-mallorca.md

 Now we are back and ready to briefly tell you the tale of the fearless developers' journey to a mysterious island.
 Enjoy the multifaceted report!

-{% image blog/blog-mallorca-1.jpg %}{% endimage %}
+#### Travelling together

 With much curiosity we first took some time off and enjoyed the amazing view over the beach skyline from the terrace of our finca [Son Pages](http://sonpages.com).
 On day two, we visited the [Cuevas del Drach](http://www.cuevasdeldrach.com) and the beautiful yacht harbour at [Porto Cristo](http://www.portocristo.org/) to draw fresh inspiration.
 On the next day, we undertook road trip to **Sa Calobra** in the north.
 We were delighted by the majestic mountains and completely captivated by the bluish tonalities of the **Mediterranean Sea**.
 Alongside the curvy mountain road and nested into the picturesque bay were various [Geocaching](https://www.geocaching.com) possibilites we thankworthy explored with tremendous pleasure.

+{% image blog/blog-mallorca-1.jpg %}{% endimage %}

 {% image blog/blog-mallorca-2.jpg %}{% endimage %}

+## Living as a team

 Sharing daily life activities such as having breakfast, shopping, cooking, travelling by car and plane, playing board games and even doing sports together was definitely a delightful way to become closer.
 Our offsite time was a **BIG** chance to gain trust into the capabilities of our team.
 We totally adopted this magical present.
 Unsurprisingly, we soon recognised that living the team spirit can be a lot of fun!

 {% image blog/blog-mallorca-3.jpg %}{% endimage %}

+{% image blog/blog-mallorca-4.jpg %}{% endimage %}

+## Learning from your peers

 During our time on Mallorca, we of course had lots of time to work on our technological and business challenges, too.

 We accomplished two knowledge sharing sessions, one by our pipeline expert in order to understand how it works, another one on language handling and language packs.

-{% image blog/blog-mallorca-4.jpg %}{% endimage %}

 We also played two rounds of [Coding Dojo](http://codingdojo.org), where we focused on solving the Kata of Conway’s Game of Life.
 In the first round we tried to apply the constraints “TDD as if you meant it” and “Driver & Navigator“, which strictly separates the roles in pair programming.
 The second round focused on shaping distinct, comprehensive and sustainable test cases.
 Therefore, one ePagee had to implement a unit test.
 Next, the coding partner should lean into the position of an evil programmer and hence only implement as little as possible to make the test pass.
 Afterwards he gives back the keyboard to the radically stressed writer of the unit test, who has to enforce the desired implementation with the addition of another test case.
 In this rotary principle we trained our sense for writing high quality tests.
 This hands-on approach delivered a lot of amusements as well as practical benefits for our programming skills.

 {% image blog/blog-mallorca-5.jpg %}{% endimage %}

+## Inspiring one another

 We also planned one day for a hackathon, that accelerated accelerated our ingenious chains of thoughts.
 From the early afternoon until late into the night three pairs of programmers took the opportunity to delve into topics of their interest.
 One team evaluated the Jenkins [Pipeline Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Plugin) and built a prototype with multiple continuous delivery stages.
 Others automated the handling around our translation process.
 The third team developed a new concept on how to deal with failing tests – of course not without a working prototype.
 Presenting the results to the others the next morning showed how quick ideas can grow into applicable solutions.